Information that we require to do our work

 Where a student is sponsored by an organisation, and the fees were paid by that organisation and/or the organisation name features on the invoice, all information in relation to academic performance and progress may be disclosed to the employer on request.

-Your name, address, e-mail, telephone, ethnicity and disability information may be disclosed to an Ofqual approved awarding organisation for the purposes of awarding your qualification.
+Your name, address, e-mail, telephone, disability information may be disclosed to an Ofqual approved awarding organisation for the purposes of awarding your qualification.

 All of our tutors are direct employees, however, we may disclose your name, e-mail and telephone details should we use external tutors in the future.
 This will only be for the purposes of academic assistance.